Operation Child in Need

 "Thank you so much for the last two school clothing vouchers!
 I am just shocked at how quickly these are distributed!
 It is difficult to verbalize the difference new school clothes makes in a teenager's life.
 Thank you very much.
 We truly appreciate you and your organization."

-Individual requests granted during 2015-2016 and in past years include:
+Individual requests granted during past years include:

 - eye exams and glasses

 - a portable crib, diapers and baby supplies

 - compression stockings for a 9-year-old with a circulatory disorder